A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 CVE-2020-37138: 10-Strike Network Inventory RCE Flaw

-CVE-2020-37138 is a buffer overflow RCE vulnerability in 10-Strike Network Inventory Explorer 9.03 that enables remote code execution via malicious file imports.
-This article covers technical details, affected versions, and steps.
+CVE-2020-37138 is a buffer overflow RCE vulnerability in 10-Strike Network Inventory Explorer 9.03 allowing remote code execution via malicious file imports.
+This article covers technical details, impact analysis, and mitigation.

 CVE-2020-37138 Overview